fanhqme/UnHaskell/README.md

 hello world
 ```

-A basic repl calculator is also included.
+urun is also an REPL interpreter
 ```
 $runghc urepl.hs
 ; type :q to quit, :? for help